musa-zulu/RentalPortal/README.md

 - JWT, authentication, authorization
 - CQRS, Commands, Queries & Events handlers
 - Using RabbitMQ as a message queue with RawRabbit
-- CI & CD with build services such as AzureDevOps
+- CI & CD with build services such as AzureDevOps or circleci
 - more to be updated soon